The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

-Bladed products that are covered by the legislation that restricts purchase by under-18s
+Certain bladed products are covered by the legislation that restricts purchase by under-18s

 It is illegal to sell knives and other similar products to anyone under 18.
 The legislation is enforced by the police and trading standards.
 Sellers should always verify the age of the purchaser before a sale.